scm-manager/website/content/posts/2021-12-13-log4shell/index.md

 If log4j is available, you will get the name of the library.

 Feel free to contact us if you have further questions.
-Yo can contact the DEV team directly on [GitHub](https://github.com/scm-manager/scm-manager/) and make sure to check out our new [community platform](https://community.cloudogu.com/c/scm-manager/).
+You can contact the DEV team directly on [GitHub](https://github.com/scm-manager/scm-manager/) and make sure to check out our new [community platform](https://community.cloudogu.com/c/scm-manager/).